Digital1O1/Open-sourced-EEG-Electric-Wheelchair/README.md

 ![Capture22](https://user-images.githubusercontent.com/39348633/83313256-11659080-a1db-11ea-960f-075b093e18e9.JPG)

-Step 3: Including the Emotiv header file into the project.
+[ Step 3 ] : Including the Emotiv header file into the project.

+A skeleton code that reference to the Emotiv header files used in this project can be found at the following link and will be used to ensure the header files were linked correctly :https://github.com/Digital1O1/Open-sourced-EEG-Electric-Wheelchair/tree/master/Emotiv_Bare_Bones

-Locate where you unzipped the Emotiv Community SDK then open up SDK-Master --> Then to the include folder where all the header files are stored then click on the address bar of the folder and copy the contents, this is the 'path' that Visual Studio will need in order to link the Emotiv header files to the project.
+Go to where you unzipped the Emotiv Community SDK, open it, then find/open the SDK-Master folder --> Then open/find the include folder where all the header files are stored.
+Click on the address bar of the folder and copy the contents.
+The address to the include folder will act as the 'path' that Visual Studio will to link/find the Emotiv header files that are needed for this project.

 ![image](https://user-images.githubusercontent.com/39348633/83313907-c39e5780-a1dd-11ea-9f05-3a1e9eb46623.png)

-[BARE BONES EXAMPLE] PICK UP HERE LEAVE BARE BONE EXAMPLE PROGRAM ON MASTER BRANCH

 To include the Emotiv header files go back to Visual Studio and click on Project --> 'Project_name Option' which is the last item listed.